hfzSolutions/traitus/GOOGLE_SIGNIN_SETUP.md

 ## 📝 Notes

 - Google Sign-In works for both **sign up** and **sign in** - if a user doesn't exist, Supabase will create an account automatically
-- The OAuth flow uses Supabase's built-in OAuth handling, so no additional packages are needed
+- The Supabase Flutter SDK still handles the OAuth exchange, but Google now requires native (Android/iOS) Client IDs instead of a web client
 - User profile data (name, email, avatar) will be automatically synced from Google
-- **One Web application client ID works for both iOS and Android** - you don't need separate iOS/Android client IDs for this implementation
+- Maintain **separate Client IDs** for Android debug, Android release, and iOS so you can revoke or rotate each independently
-- If you want to use native Google Sign-In SDKs in the future (for better UX), you would need additional iOS and Android client IDs, but the current Supabase OAuth approach works great and requires less setup
+- If you add new environments (e.g., internal testing keystore), remember to register the new SHA-1 fingerprint and Client ID in both Google Cloud Console and Supabase

 ## ✅ Branding Compliance